jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Stream Processing.md

 ![[Screenshot 2024-03-11 at 4.50.18 PM.png]]
 If we run producer.py again, we get the new rows:
 ![[Screenshot 2024-03-11 at 4.51.18 PM.png]]

+If you delete the checkpoint folder, it will reset the tables back to nothing.